R-kill-9/tmux.conf/README.md

 - Alt-arrow to switch panes, without using prefix.
 - Mouse interaction has been enabled
 - 'C-a-r' if you want to reload the configuration file.
+- If you want to copy some text you can use the default tmux option or Shift+Select with the mouse.

 ## References
 I've used Hermann Vocke's [blog posts](http://www.hamvocke.com/blog/a-guide-to-customizing-your-tmux-conf/) as a reference to do it.